How Long is Too Long For Your Piggie in a Guinea Pig Carrier?

 Adjust Your Guinea Pig's Diet

-Traveling can be stressful for guinea pigs and small animals, so it's important to keep their diet consistent to avoid any digestive issues.
+Traveling can be stressful for guinea pigs and small animals, so it’s important to keep their diet consistent to avoid any digestive issues.
 Stick to their usual diet of fresh hay, vegetables, and a small amount of pellets.
 Keep in mind that guinea pigs are prone to dehydration, so make sure they have access to plenty of fresh water throughout the trip.
+Offering small pieces of cucumber can also help keep your guinea pig hydrated due to its high water content.
 Avoid feeding your guinea pig any new or unfamiliar foods while traveling, as they may cause upset stomach.

 5 High Quality Hays for Guinea Pigs to Try in 2023